AgbajeCity/alert_dialog/README.md

-# Flutter Demo: AlertDialog Widget

 **Widget:** `AlertDialog`

-**One-Line Description:** A modal dialog that interrupts the user with critical information or a decision.
+A modal dialog that interrupts the user with critical information or a decision.

----

-## Run Instructions
+## How to run instructions

 1. Clone the repository.
 2. Navigate to the project directory: `cd alert_dialog`
 3. Get dependencies: `flutter pub get`
 4. Run the app: `flutter run`

----

-## Three Attributes Demonstrated
+## Three attributes demonstrated

 1.  **`title`**: (Type: `Widget`) Sets the widget (usually `Text`) that appears at the top of the dialog as its main heading.
 2.  **`content`**: (Type: `Widget`) Sets the main body of the dialog, which appears below the title.
 This is where the detailed message goes.